How to Make Delicious Bavarian Sauerkraut With Ham hocks and Polish Sausage

 The flavors come in chicken, beef and vegetable.
 Knorr also has gravies, noodle meals, and much more.

-I have been using them for over 30 years.
-I am never low in my special bouillon cube jar.
+I have been using these cubes for over 30 years.
+My special bouillon cube jar is never low or empty.

 My Grandmother and Mother used these cubes also.
 I just kept the tradition going.
 It trickled down further to my Daughter, she uses them also.
 I have tried other brands but in my opinion they just weren't as good as "KNORR".
 I am not trying to advertise nor am I affiliated with them in any way.
 This is just a product that works well for me in my kitchen and I want to share the information with you as well.